butlermh/RepData_PeerAssessment1/PA1_template.md

 ```

-Create a new dataset that is equal to the original dataset but with the missing data filled in.:
+Create a new dataset that is equal to the original dataset but with the missing data filled in:

 ```r
 impute <- data